 Al Shorta have reached the final of the Iraqi FA Cup on 5 occasions, however have lost every one.
 Al Shorta's first defeat was at the hands of Al Quwa Al Jawiya in 1977-78, and in 1995-96 Al Shorta lost the final to Al Zawraa.
 Another defeat to Al Quwa Al Jawiya followed the next season, and two consecutive 1-0 losses to Al Talaba in the 2001-02 and 2002-03 seasons then occured.

 Since the League of the Institutes was changed to the Iraqi Premier League, Al Shorta have won three league titles, coming in the 1979-80, 1997-98 and 2012-13 seasons.
+Furthermore, they were top of the league in the 2002-03 season but the competition was cancelled near the end due to the war in Iraq, preventing Al Shorta from adding another league title to their long list of honours.
 By winning the Iraqi League of 1997-98, Al Shorta qualified for the Al Muthabara Cup (Super Cup).
 Here they would play Iraqi FA Cup champions Al Zawraa, however Al Shorta lost 1-0.
 By winning the 2012-13 Iraqi League, Al Shorta qualified for the 2014 AFC Cup, and they also entered the 2014 AFC Champions League qualifiers, but lost 1-0 to Al Kuwait S.C. in the first qualifying round.

 Three domestic cups would soon follow the league triumph of '98 as Al Shorta won the Umm Al Ma'arak (mother of all battles) Cup three times in a row (after losing it in 1997).
 The first win came in 2000, when Amer Mushraf's goal led Al Shorta to a 1-0 win over Al Zawraa.
 Maher Habeeb's late goal in extra-time led Al Shorta to a win in the 2001-02 season over Al Talaba and Al Talaba would lose again to Al Shorta in the next edition of the tournament thanks to another Amer Mushraf goal.